Changes to your waste and recycling collections

 At the same time as the weekly food waste collection service is introduced, Arun will move to a fortnightly general waste collection using a new 180-litre wheeled bin for the vast majority of properties.

-You can choose to opt out of receiving a free 180 litre general waste bin.
+If you already have a 180-litre or smaller wheeled general waste bin, you can choose to opt out of receiving a free 180-litre general waste bin.
 This change is designed to encourage greater use of both the new food waste service and the existing fortnightly dry mixed recycling collections.
 Food waste is recycled via anaerobic digestion into biofertiliser for farms and energy for the grid.

 The kerbside comingled dry mixed recycling service will remain as a fortnightly collection, as will the current subscriber-based garden waste collection service.